Azure/mpf/docs/installation-and-quickstart.md

-# MPF installation and quickstart
+# MPF Installation and Quickstart

 ## Installation